Ipstenu/join-my-multisite/readme.txt

 * Have a 'Join This Site' button in a widget
 * Keep things exactly as they are
 * Create a per site registration page
+* Use a shortcode to put a 'join this site' button on any page/post.

 It's really that simple!